Short-term health plans in Oregon

-- At least seven insurers offer short-term health insurance in Oregon.
+- At least three insurers offer short-term health insurance in Oregon.

-The Trump Administration’s new regulations, which allow for longer short-term plans, do not apply in Oregon.
-The federal rules are clear in noting that a state can impose stricter guidelines, and the Oregon Department of Financial Regulation has published guidance relating to short-term health insurance, clarifying that the state’s rules will remain in force.
+The Trump Administration’s regulations that took effect in 2018, which allow for longer short-term healthcare plans, do not apply in Oregon.
+The federal rules are clear in noting that a state can impose stricter guidelines, and the Oregon Department of Financial Regulation has published guidance relating to short-term health insurance, clarifying that the state’s rules remain in force.

 Short-term plans duration in Oregon

 The state statute [ORS 743B.005(16)(c)] also clarifies that “renewal” includes a scenario in which a person buys another short-term health plan from the same insurer within 60 days of the termination of a previous short-term health plan.